PrathyushTaneti/Batman/README.md

 # Youtube Clone Application

 This Flutter application is a clone of the popular video-sharing platform YouTube.
 It leverages the Google Developer API to fetch video data, enabling users to browse, search, and watch YouTube videos directly within the app.
-Additionally, the app incorporates several advanced features to enhance user experience, including caching API data, implementing infinite scrolling, and providing seamless video playback functionality.

 ## Features